ukri-excalibur/excalibur-tests/README.md

 - Install the required application - see the appropriate `apps/<application>/README.md` for help.

-- Run all tests for this applicatino using something like:
+- Run all tests for this applicatinon using something like:

       cd hpc-tests
       reframe/bin/reframe -C reframe_config.py -c <application>/ --run --performance-report